Jaezic/Jaezic/README.md

 Good day!

 I am a software student from South Korea 🇰🇷.
-I am interested in data science and software, programing langauge.
+I am interested in Data Science and Deep Learning(CV).
 I love reading, exercising and communicating!

 If you want to contact me, please contact me as email!